Cinco - Step 3

 |

 It works!
-We set up our dependencies, we composed a function using a dependency, and we used a Reader
+We set up our dependencies, we composed a function using a dependency, and we used a Reader monad to make it

 all work.
 But, how did it work?
 Given what we just learned above, let's look at the steps; we're coders, not